 Other important productions included the Coronation Gala Performance for King George V (1911), George Bernard Shaw’s original production of Pygmalion (1914) with Mrs Patrick Campbell and the musical Chu Chin Chow (1916), produced by and starring Oscar Asche, which had a record-breaking run of 2,238 performances and Henry Ainley and Isabel Jeans in Basil Dean’s production of Hassan (1923).
 Productions of Shakespeare’s plays after Tree’s death included Lady Tree, aged 70 years, returning to her husband’s theatre in The Merry Wives of Windsor (1933) and the comedian George Robey playing Falstaff in Henry IV (1935).

 Andrew Lloyd Webber’s musical version of The Phantom of the Opera opened in 1986.
 Produced by Cameron Mackintosh, the original cast was led by Michael Crawford and Sarah Brightman.
 Subsequent casting has included Claire Moore, Dave Willetts, Michael Ball, John Barrowman, Peter Straker, Mike Sterling, Ramin Karimloo and Earl Carpenter.
-The production celebrated its 25th Anniversary on 9 October 2011 and looks set to call Her Majesty’s home for many years to come.
+The production celebrated its 25th Anniversary on 9 October 2011.

 Today, Her Majesty’s hosts Sunday concerts most weekends with regular return visits from stage and dancing schools and The Phantom of the Opera is still playing to capacity, making it the longest run and most successful production in the theatre’s history.